-CASE STUDY: From a shaky start to easy settling and good sleep!
+Elizabeth, 6 months: From a shaky start to easy settling and good sleep!

 She was in horrendous pain when feeding and Stacey struggled to get even 1oz of milk into her per feed.
-Elizabeth struggled to sleep as she was either hungry or in pain.
+Elizabeth also struggled to sleep as she was either hungry or in pain.
 She spent her evenings from 5pm-midnight screaming the house down whilst Stacey tried rocking, patting and feeding her to sleep.

 Stacey was at her wits end.
 She spent hours trying to get her baby to sleep, only for her to wake up as soon as she was put down or at best, 45 minutes later.
 Elizabeth would wake to feed in the night and it would take over an hour to get her back to sleep.

 Stacey began to think it was something else causing the unsettled behaviour and she wondered about the one thing she hadn’t really put much thought into… sleep.
-Stacey had no idea about sleep and it was certainly never mentioned at any of her antenatal classes.
+She had no idea about sleep and it was certainly never mentioned at any of her antenatal classes.

-Elizabeth was around 5 weeks old when Stacey purchased the Newborn Program and she began the very next day.
-Day one on the Program went very well, Stacey couldn’t believe it!
-She would place Elizabeth in her cot 10 minutes before the maximum awake times in the Program, pat her to sleep as described and off she went to sleep, with no fighting.
+Stacey started following our Newborn Program with Elizabeth the very next day.
+Day one went so well, Stacey couldn’t believe it!
+She would place Elizabeth in her cot 10 minutes before the maximum awake times in her sleep schedule, pat her to sleep and off she went, with no fighting.

 "I couldn't believe it!
 We got to eat dinner and spend some time together and even watch TV!"